-You can make matching T-shirts, wander your way around the pavilions, and try a drink and food item in each country.
+You can make matching T-shirts like these, wander your way around the pavilions, and try a drink and food item in each country.

 You can also do an abbreviated version or an alternate version, like the cookie walk where you try a different holiday cookie in each country or you can buy a souvenir in each pavilion to take home.

 There’s enough space to spread out a bit, and if you visit during one of the festivals like the Food and Wine festival, you can spend all evening chatting and watching the sunset while enjoying some fantastic food from around the world.